Staff Team

 Laura joined the Kinbrace team in 2019.
 She brings extensive fundraising experience specializing in Major Gifts and Community Fundraising.
 Laura lives locally with her family in East Vancouver and is passionate about this community.
 She enjoys baking, building new relationships, travels and spending time outdoors.

-Loren is one of the co-founders of Kinbrace and lived with his family in the transitional housing community from 1998-2017.
-In his role as Director of Engagement, Loren provides oversight to the Beyond Refuge and Refugee Protection programs and works with the Board of Directors to promote the values and strategic vision of Kinbrace while resourcing its mission to support refugee claimants regionally and nationally.
+Loren is one of the co-founders of Kinbrace and lived with his family in the transformational housing community from 1998-2017.
+In his role as Acting Executive Director, Loren works with the Board of Directors to promote the values and strategic vision of Kinbrace while resourcing its mission to support refugee claimants regionally and nationally.
 Loren lives with his partner Tama and their two young-adult children Abigail and Oliver in New Westminster.

 Masi joined the Kinbrace team in January 2022 to ensure refugee claimants in BC and across Canada are prepared for their refugee hearings.
 She does this by coordinating and facilitating the Ready Tours and the Refugee Appeal Division (RAD) Information Sessions in collaboration with the Immigration and Refugee Board of Canada.
 Since 2014, Masi has been working passionately for the wellbeing of refugee claimants and their access to services.
 She has a BA and MA in language and cultural studies.
 She loves cooking, reading books, watching movies, and spending time with her family.